 Carry Out Your Visions and Dreams

-[Editor's Note: This editorial originally appeared in Midwifery Today, Issue 82, Summer 2007.]
+Editor’s note: This article first appeared in Midwifery Today, Issue 82, Summer 2007.

 Lately I have been concerned with how each of us will carry out our visions and dreams for midwifery and birth.
 Perhaps this is a function of approaching the age of 60 (though I feel 25), but I want to make sure that we are successful in turning the tide of childbirth.
 By the grace of God I have been able to do more than I ever thought possible with my life and the activities of Midwifery Today.
 I do not take credit for this because truly, by the grace of God, Midwifery Today is—against all odds—still around.